tbb33/Book-Inventory-GUI/README.md

-# Book-Inventory-GUI
-Allows user to store information about books in SQLite database.
-The app uses Tkinter (a GUI library) and sqlite3 (a library that interacts with sqlite database)
+The app uses Tkinter (a GUI library) and sqlite3 (a library that interacts with sqlite database).

+This program stores book info in SQLite database:
+Title, Year, Author, and ISBN.

+User can:
+View all records
+Search for an entry
+Add Entry
+Update Entry
+Delete Entry
+Close the window

+Two files are needed for this project:
+1. frontend.py
+      a) run this file to run the entire program
+      b) connects frontend functions to backend.py
+2. backend.py
+      a) creates and connects to database "book.db"
+      b) creates table and changes the database through various functions

+Optional file:
+book.db is a sample file of what the database file may look like.
+User can use this file to begin by putting all 3 files in the same folder.